-Prereq: IT 111 Lecture Min Grade: C Min Credits: 3.00 Credits: 3.00
+Prerequisite: IT 111 Lecture Min Grade: C Min Credits: 3.00 And Prerequisite: Placement into College Level Courses

-Perspec Ed for Cultural & Ling Diverse Lrn
+Perspective Ed for Cultural & Ling Diverse Learners

 Junior Level.
 This is an introductory course designed to help students develop a foundational understanding of language acquisition and teaching theory with emphasis on the linguistically and culturally diverse learner.
 It acquaints the teacher candidate with historical perspectives, philosophical frameworks, legal implications, subject matter methodologies, classroom instruction, parent involvement, and current issues that affect linguistically and culturally diverse students and the school programs serving them.